-Have you noticed that in many Anime the main character ends up losing his powers?
+Have you noticed that in many anime the main character ends up losing his powers?
 Did you know that this phenomenon may have a cultural origin?
 That's right.
 In several shonens – anime and manga series aimed at male teenagers – we can see this cliché come to fruition.

 In "Bleach", at a certain point in the series, the protagonist Kurosaki Ichigo even loses his Shinigami powers, while in "Hunter x Hunter", the main character Gon loses his "Nen" abilities after fighting an arduous battle against Neferpitou.
-In several other anime and manga, this pattern can be seen, as is the case in Naruto, in which the protagonist of the series loses Kurama (the nine-tailed fox).
+In several other anime and manga, this pattern can be seen, as in the case of Naruto, in which the protagonist of the series loses Kurama (the nine-tailed fox).

 After all, why is this pattern repeated so much in these stories?

 In this article, we will try to understand more about this common phenomenon in pop culture.
 Let's also remember remarkable moments in anime when the main character was stripped of his powers and became a normal human being.